 As everywhere in Asia, air conditioning in buses, hotels and restaurants is prevalent.
-The Indian spring can also be changeable, in recent years, it has usually rained 2-3 days at this time.
+The Indian autumn can also be changeable, in recent years, it has usually rained 2-3 days at this time.
 Therefore, in addition to a rain jacket, we recommend that you take a light, windproof vest with you.
 This vest and a light scarf (always have both with you in your daypack) are a great way to prevent a possible cold.
 Please bring a set of warm clothing, e.g., a down vest and warm socks.
 Anyone who freezes at night should take a light blanket or a summer sleeping bag.
 There are pillows and blankets, including bedding, everywhere, but the hotels have no heating.
-This applies above all to the beginning of the journey.
-It's going to get warmer every day, and we can work up a sweat during the day.
+We can work up a sweat during the day.
 In Kathmandu, it is getting a bit cooler again.

-One remark concerning clothes: women with a low décolleté (bare chest), bare shoulders, and calves still attract attention (but bare bellies do not).
-Therefore, please cover your shoulders and skirts/pants that reach over the knee.
-Men should also wear appropriate trousers and t-shirts and not walk around half-naked © Take a nice clean piece of clothing with you for possible Rinpoche visits.
+One remark concerning clothes: women with a low décolleté (bare chest), bare shoulders, and calves still attract attention (meanwhile bare bellies do not).
+Therefore, please cover your shoulders and wear skirts/pants that reach over the knee.
+Men should also wear appropriate trousers and t-shirts and not walk around half-naked (2) Take a nice clean piece of clothing with you for possible Rinpoche visits.
 When visiting monasteries, the shoulders should be covered.
 When taking pictures, be aware that flash is usually not allowed in monasteries as it harms the ancient murals.